 How to make adjustments.
 To adjust your foreign source qualified dividends or capital gain distributions, multiply your foreign source qualified dividends or capital gain distributions in each separate category by 0.4286 if the foreign source qualified dividends or capital gain distributions are taxed at a rate of 15%.
-To adjust foreign source qualified dividends or capital gain distributions that are taxed at a rate of 5%, multiply those foreign source qualified dividends or capital gain distributions in each separate category by .1429.
 Include the results on line 1a of the applicable Form 1116.